 How to avoid common mistakes in corporate expense management

-The next ‘advanced” model was doing it in on an Excel Spreadsheet, but this proved to be inefficient as well.
+The next ‘advanced” model was recording everything on an Excel Spreadsheet, but this proved to be inefficient as well.

-The introduction of an automation solution has enabled companies to remove paper and spreadsheets from their corporate expense management system.
+The coming of automated expense management solutions has enabled companies to remove paper and spreadsheets from their corporate expense management system.
 While some still run on the traditional manual method, many have recognized the benefits of digitizing and automating their expense management.

 Benefits of using a corporate expense management software

-Missing documentation or proof of expenses can lead to the finance team chasing down employees to provide missing details.
-This would further translate into your employees scrambling through their belongings to find proof of their business expenses.
-All these attributes lead to a delay in expense reporting, processing, and reimbursement of expenses.
+Missing documentation or proof of expenses can lead to the Finance team chasing down employees to provide missing details.
+This further translates to your employees scrambling through their belongings to find proof of business expenses.
+All these attributes lead to a delay in expense reporting, processing, and consequently, reimbursement of expenses, and financial reporting.
 This is one of the driving forces behind businesses rapidly adopting automated expense management.

 Here are some other benefits:

 Receipt management is made easy with an expense management software.
 An employee can scan physical receipts or upload them directly via a mobile app or web.
-They also have the option of reporting expenses from their mail.
-All this makes tracking, organizing, reporting, and viewing of expense reports by both parties convenient.
+They also have the option of reporting expenses from their mailbox.
+All this makes tracking, organizing, reporting, and saving of expense reports by both parties convenient.
 Additionally, having proper documentation also means staying audit-ready and complying with tax laws.

 A corporate expense management software extracts data from receipts, emails, and corporate credit cards.
-Once done it directly feeds it into the expense tools.
-This data is automatically organized and stored in an integrated centralized storage in the software.
-Expense data are also matched automatically to the respective transaction.
+Once done it directly feeds it into the expense tool.
+This data is automatically organized and stored in an integrated centralized storage the software comes with.
+Expense data is also matched automatically to the corresponding transaction.
 This eliminates the chances of duplicate or multiple claims.
 This also makes auditing and reconciling corporate credit cards faster and less challenging for your finance and accounting team.